Pot in cm: 11

 If you grow orchids in a greenhouse, then Nepenthes should thrive with the orchids, needing similar conditions.

-Water: Do not allow Nepenthes to dry out completely.
+Watering: regular watering with distilled or rain water not allowing to dry out but not letting be waterlogged either.
 They benefit from moist media and occasional flooding to wash away any accumulated salts.
 Use relatively clean water such as rain, distilled or purified water.